 When traveling to different locations on the tour, we will try to carpool as often as possible.
 Some parking areas are small, and we would like to minimize our impact on the land and ecosystem as much as possible.

-Even so, Death Valley is a remote national park and there aren’t many supermarket or restaurant options.
-The ones you can find are generally not cheap.
-We recommend buying any groceries in Las Vegas before the trip (there’ll be a small fridge in your room) and budgeting about $50-70 per day for meals.
+Meals are not included.
+Death Valley is a remote national park and there aren’t many supermarket or restaurant options.
+We recommend buying groceries in Las Vegas before the trip (there’ll be a small fridge in your room) and budgeting about $50-70 per day for meals.

 The Death Valley National Park Pass costs $30 and is valid for a week.
 You can get your pass in-person at the Furnace Creek visitor center or online through the official Death Valley NP website.